 The programme’s title may have been inspired by the RAF station at Moreton-in-Marsh, along with the word “binding”, period RAF slang for whining or complaining.
 One of the most fondly remembered parts of the show was the closing theme tune, with topical lyrics each week referring to the plot of the episode, written and sung by members of the cast.

 During WW2, there was a radio show for the Services called “Merry Go Round which comprised of three separate series: one for the Army, one for the Navy, and one for the Royal Air Force.
 These rotated so that each was heard once every three weeks.
 The Army show was “Studio Stand Easy”, starring comedian Charlie Chester.

 He was actually an Army Sergeant when the show was conceived, having been called-up following the outbreak of war.
 Unbelievably, he was actually ordered by his commanding officer to write a smash-hit radio show!
 This, he later remarked wryly, was easier said than done.
-But he was a first rate comedian, who, like Kenneth Horne, continued to be very successful on radio well into the 1960s.
+But he was a first-rate comedian, who, like Kenneth Horne, continued to be very successful on the radio well into the 1960s.